 The project is financed by the German Federal Ministry for Economic Cooperation and Development (BMZ).

-Project period: 01.09.2018 to 28.02.2022
+Project period: 01.09.2018 to 31.12.2022

-In Iran, sequa continuously coordinates with the Bureau for Aliens and Foreign Immigrant Affairs (BAFIA), which is responsible for the general coordination of refugee affairs in Iran and thus accompanies all ARIVET activities.
+The political partner in Iran is the Bureau for Aliens and Foreign Immigrant Affairs (BAFIA), which is responsible for the general coordination of refugee affairs in Iran and thus accompanies all ARIVET activities.

 The partner is the Iranian Technical and Vocational Training Organisation, the Iranian body for all vocational schools in the country.
 TVTO has about 600 training centres throughout Iran and is the main provider of short-term vocational qualifications.

 To access Afghan communities in Iran, sequa cooperates with four Iranian NGOs that already work with Iranians and Afghan refugees in difficult socio-economic conditions.
 The Iranian NGOs implement measures such as alphabetisation courses, soft-skill training and labour market orientation.